moechofe/lowresrmx/asset.dev/manual.md

 ### Cycles

 The fantasy hardware simulates CPU cycles.
 A cycle a fixed time duration that can be used to compute things.
-In LowResRMX each instructions cost a number of cycles that follow a set of rules.
+In Retro Game Creator each instructions cost a number of cycles that follow a set of rules.

-1. 1 cycle per instruction,
+- 1 cycle per instruction,
-2. 1 cycle for reading the value of a variable,
+- 1 cycle for reading the value of a variable,
-3. 1 cycle per operator in expression evaluation,
+- 1 cycle per operator in expression evaluation,
-4. 1 cycle per array item creation,
+- 1 cycle per array item creation,
-5. 1 cycle per function execution,
+- 1 cycle per function execution,
-6. 1 cycle per literals evaluation,
+- 1 cycle per literals evaluation,
-7. 1 cycle per label read as value,
+- 1 cycle per label read as value,
-8. 1 cycle per command execution,
+- 1 cycle per command execution,
-9. 8 cycles for copying sound data for each sound play,
+- 8 cycles for copying sound data for each sound play,
-10. 1 cycle per character for string creation, modification, concatenation,
+- 1 cycle per character for string creation, modification, concatenation,
-11. 1 cycle per byte for memory copy or modification (except `DMA COPY`),
+- 1 cycle per byte for memory copy or modification (except `DMA COPY`),
-12. almost 1/32 cycle per byte copied using `DMA COPY`,
+- almost 1/32 cycle per byte copied using `DMA COPY`,
-13. 2 cycles per cells modification including text.
+- 2 cycles per cells modification including text.

 Limit of cycles a program can execute:
 - 52668 per frames

-During interrupt, addional limits are also applied:
+During interrupt, additional limits are also applied:
 - 3420 for VBL interrupt
 - 204 per line for RASTER interrupt
 - 51 per particle for PARTICLE interrupt